 Materials appear first-rate as does assembly; even after days of trail twisting and pavement pounding we heard no squeaks, rattles or wind whistles.
 The VR6's V-tex upholstery makes a fair rendition of synthetic leather.
-Genuine leather comes standard on the V8 and is available on the others; it's called Cricket though it chirps and squeaks only if you're wearing leather as well.
+Genuine leather comes with the Luxury and Lux Limited packages; it's called Cricket though it chirps and squeaks only if you're wearing leather as well.
 Even the lower door panels are done in soft-touch material.
 Dull hard plastic is very hard to find in this car.
 Leather wrappers for steering wheel and shifter are standard.
 With leather upholstery also come leather door pulls and very comfortable armrests.
-Silver-tinted trim is standard on V6's but all the aluminum accents pieces are real aluminum, and again, the V6's may be fitted with the polished walnut of the V8.
+Silver-tinted trim is standard but all the aluminum accents pieces are real aluminum, and all models now feature some real walnut panels on the dash and console as well.

-For 2008, the seats were recontoured for better side bolstering although comfort was already very good in the previous version.
-With a wide range of power adjustment, seat heaters and a big padded headrest, it's easy to sit for hours yet not restrained, so you can put your head out the wheel to see exactly where the near-side rocks and obstacles are or where your toll coin landed.
+With a wide range of power adjustment, seat heaters and a big padded headrest, it's easy to sit for hours yet not restrained, so you can put your head out the window to see exactly where the near-side rocks and obstacles are or where your toll coin landed.

-Rear seats are fixed at a good backrest angle balancing comfort and vision, and outboard riders enjoy big, cushy headrests and adjustable height shoulder belts just as front riders do; pop for the Lux Plus package with left/right climate control and seat heaters for the back, and no one should complain.
+Rear seats are fixed at a good backrest angle balancing comfort and vision, and outboard riders enjoy big, cushy headrests and adjustable height shoulder belts just as front riders do.

 Storage units are average in number and include a few useful touches.
 The bins at dash top center are deeper than average, and will not eject contents at quick starts or on steep climbs.
-On most the center armrest slides fore-and-aft, has two stowage compartments, and the lid is articulated so it doesn't flip back and pinch a center rear rider's knees.
+With the Luxury Packages the center armrest slides fore-and-aft, has two stowage compartments, and the lid is articulated so it doesn't flip back and pinch a center rear rider's knees.

 Apart from always-on headlights/daytime running lamps that will bring bugs with you to camp, the Touareg gives the driver full control choices.
 Air suspension, where fitted, and the four-wheel-drive system are switched by rotary dials behind the shifter, with Park Assist defeat, ESP, and seat heaters ahead of it.
 Climate control can be full automatic, or to any combination of outlet vents you choose.
 The transmission has two automatic shift modes, plus manual mode if you prefer to time your own.
 Column stalk controls are typical in layout, including the rear wiper, and fuel door and hatch releases are lift-up buttons near the door map pocket that are impossible to trigger accidentally.